I have stumbled upon a product called Prosperity Income Network.

 It really seems that you don’t have to do anything.
 It is a Done-For-You system where all the hard work is done for you by the people in the back office of the PIN.

-All members earning 70%-80% of their sales and that is according to the PIN spokesperson even 7 figures income.
+All members earn 70%-80% of their sales and that is according to the PIN spokesperson n even 7 figures income.

-I kind of missing the nuts and bolts of the system, so I remain suspicious (that is probably just me).
+I kind of miss the nuts and bolts of the system, so I remain suspicious (that is probably just me).

 In my opinion, a legit platform reveals everything in advance – the point is to have more and more satisfied customers and transparency is the key.